 Surface profilometry, either in two dimensions using a probe or in three dimensions using a laser scanner, is used to quantify the amount of tissue removed by the brushing process.
 At least six specimens are used for each test dentifrice and the mean depths are calculated.
 REA and RDA values are then calculated relative to a calcium pyrophosphate reference material as specified in ISO11609.

 We present tooth abrasivity and tissue loss study data in professional laboratory reports which, depending on our knowledge of the formulation, may include a detailed interpretation of the results.
 We are also happy to engage with the client on how to improve their formulations or to suggest bespoke brushing experiments that seek a deeper understanding of abrasivity and tissue loss.
 We also have the capacity to investigate other surface properties using, for example, Scanning Electron Microscopy (SEM), Surface Microhardness (SMH), or a range of chromameters and gloss meters.

-For over 18 years our Clinical Research Services group has been a trusted partner for developers and manufacturers of oral care products offering Total Quality Assurance.
-We bring quality and safety to life by providing a one source solution for both in vitro studies and human trials providing robust data to support the efficacy and safety of novel treatments.
+For over 19 years, our Clinical Research Services group has been a trusted partner for developers and manufacturers of oral care products offering Total Quality Assurance.
+We bring quality and safety to life by providing a one source solution for both oral care in vitro studies and human trials providing robust data to support the efficacy and safety of novel treatments.
 These in vitro studies can provide valuable information to support your product development process and your dental abrasivity clinical studies needs.

 Intertek Clinical Research Services (CRS) has a dedicated in vitro laboratory which conducts testing of all aspects of Oral Care products.
 We are particularly adept in designing bespoke in vitro models to cater for your specific requirements.
 Intertek Clinical Research Services is licensed to handle and store human tissue under the Human Tissue Act 2004 and follows the principles outlined within the act as well as complying with local ethical guidelines.